USVG/Supermarket-Checkout-Simulation/README.md

 Supermarket checkout simulation aims to replicate a physical supermarket checkout, through the use of interactive JavaFX menus.

-You can find images of the simulation in motion in the Product Preview directory within this repository.
+You can find images of the simulation in motion in the Project Preview directory within this repository.

 Functionality
 -------